wfahren/OpenVPN/README.md

 This the example is OpenVPN over a DSL (PPoE) connection.

-From the OpenVPN serve, ping the clients IPv4 address, 10.8.0.2 in my case.
-I already set the mtu, so the mtu could/will be different.
-I had many different payload sizes before I found the max, here is just the two that narrowed it down.
-My client is connected via StarLink that is why the ping looks high, not bad for going to space and back.
+From the OpenVPN server, ping the client's IPv4 address, 10.8.0.2 in my case.
+I already set the MTU, so yours might be different.
+I used many different payload sizes before I found the max; here are just the two that narrowed it down.
+My client is connected via Starlink, which is why the ping looks high—not bad for going to space and back.

 ```text
 ping -M do -s 1405 10.8.0.2